Understanding Srebrenica Genocide Study Tour + Homemade Lunch with Local Family Included

 As the unemployment rate, Genocide denial, and severe discrimination of predominantly Bosniak people in Srebrenica are frequent, Funky Tours has dedicated its work to empowering local communities to participate actively in sustainable tourism.

 The home-hosted full-course lunch you will be served is always made from scratch with organically grown ingredients from local farms of resilient Srebrenica Genocide survivors.
-Joining us for this lunch means you are not only treating your taste buds with once-in-a-lifetime flavors but also helping us to support the small local community in striving towards a better and sustainable future.
+Joining us for this lunch means you are treating your taste buds with once-in-a-lifetime flavors and helping us support the small local community in striving towards a better and sustainable future.

 People of Srebrenica love to share their personal stories, those beautiful ones, equally as the terrible ones.
 Don’t be afraid to listen, understand, and actively support the sustainability of life in Srebrenica today.

-Experience the rich cultural heritage of the region as you savor traditional recipes passed down through generations.
+Experience the region’s rich cultural heritage as you savor traditional recipes passed down through generations.
 This extraordinary meal not only offers a taste of Bosnia and Herzegovina but also serves as a testament to the resilience and strength of the survivors.

 Join us and participate in their remarkable journey of healing and hope.